rml41/EDA_2020_Project/README.md

-OrganizationIdentifier | Provides source for data, includes USGS and NC DENR | Character ActivityStartDate | Start date for sample collection | Date ActivityStartTime/Time | Start time for sample collection (ET) | Difftime ActivityEndDate | End date for sample collection | Date ActivityEndTime/Time | End time for sample collection (ET) | Difftime MonitoringLocationIdentifier | Identification code for monitoring location, used to spatially map data along Ellerbe Creek | Character
+OrganizationIdentifier | Provides source for data, includes USGS and NC DENR | Character ActivityStartDate | Start date for sample collection | Date ActivityStartTime/Time | Start time for sample collection (ET) | Difftime MonitoringLocationIdentifier | Identification code for monitoring location, used to spatially map data along Ellerbe Creek | Character
 HydrologicEvent | Hydrologic event that led to sampling, including routine sample, storm, or flood | Character HydrologicCondition | Hydrologic conditions at time of sampling, including peak stage, falling stage, stable, Rising stage | Character
 CharacteristicName | Characteristic measured including, Total Nitrogen and Phosphorus, Gage height, Temperature, TDS, TSS, and Flow.
 When data is wide, it will be spread using this column to create new columns for each characteristic | Character
 ResultSampleFractionText | Specifies type of measurement, e.g. total phospohorus or dissolved phosphorus | Character ResultMeasureValue | Number value for each characteristic measured.
-Units vary and can be found in Ellerbe_WaterQuality_Raw_Data.csv in the raw data folder | Character
+Units vary and can be found in Ellerbe_WaterQuality_Raw_Data.csv in the raw data folder | Numeric
 ResultStatusIdentifier | Specifies whether measurements is Accepted, Historical, or Preliminary | Character ResultValueTypeName | Specifies is the measurment value is actual or estimated | Character